MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business.md

-## Create and deploy a Configuration Manager application from a Microsoft Store for Business app.
+## Create and deploy a Configuration Manager application from a Microsoft Store for Business app
 After synchronization, create and deploy the store apps like you would any other app.

 1. In the **Software Library** workspace of the Configuration Manager console, expand **Application Management**, then click **License Information for Store Apps**.